music-presence/protocols/src/media-channel.spec.md

 ## Glossary

+**Protocol** - The protocol described in this document.
-**Hub** - The "Music Presence" desktop application
+**Hub** - The "Music Presence" desktop application.
-**Application** - Any other application running on a desktop computer
+**Application** - Any other application running on a desktop computer.
-**Media** - Digital media including music and videos that is played back on a desktop device
+**Media** - Digital media including music and videos. that is played back by an Application.
-**Media Metadata** - Information describing and identifying the media, e.g. media title, artist and album
+**Media Metadata** - Information describing and identifying the media, e.g. media title, artist and album.
+**Media Source** - A source of Media, such as an Application, a plugin in an Application or a browser extension.
-**Native API** - An operating-system-specific, natively supported API that supplies Media Metadata about media that is being played by an Application and that is usually consumed by the Hub.
+**Native API** - An operating-system-specific, natively supported API that supplies Media Metadata about Media that is being played by an Application and that is usually consumed by the Hub to get information about playing media.
-This would be e.g. SMTC on Windows 10 and later, MediaRemote on macOS 11 and later and MPRIS on Linux devices
+This would be e.g. SMTC on Windows 10 and later, MediaRemote on macOS 11 and later and MPRIS on Linux devices.

 ## Abstract